TwistyLime/BossLand/README.md

 For issues, suggestions, or questions about this continuation of the BossLand project, please use the repository's issue tracker.

+## License

+This project continues the work of the original [BossLand plugin](https://bitbucket.org/Eliminator/bossland/) by Eliminator, which appears to be discontinued.

+Unless stated otherwise, this continuation is released under the MIT License.
+If you are the original author and wish for changes to be made regarding usage rights or attribution, please contact us via the repository’s issue tracker.

 ---

 *"Your journey beyond the Ender Dragon starts here.
 Face the challenge, claim the rewards, and become the ultimate boss hunter!"*